Vaibhavs006/Vaibhavs006/README.md

 ## 🧩 About Me

-- 🖥️ Passionate about **Ethical hacking and robotics**.
+- 🖥️ Passionate about **Ethical hacking and robotics**
-- ⚡ Currently building projects in **automation and embedded systems**.
 - 💡 Love to learn, solve problems, and optimize systems.
-- 🌀 Living life on chill mode.
+- 🌀 Living life in chill mode.
 Sharingan active for fun, not stress.

 ---